hannahellis4242/DevOpsByExample/NginxOnDocker.md

 ### 4 Check Your Browser

-Bring up your favourite browser and navigate to `localhost:8080` and see your wonderful example webpage.
+Bring up your favourite browser and navigate to `localhost:8080` and see the example webpage from nginx.

 ### 5 Tidy Up